JBS1776/Chess/README.md

 After weeks of head smashing, thousands of lines of code, and accounting for as many senarios as possible to prevent illegal moves from being made, I am proud of the progress I have made on this app.
 I have dreamed of writing a Chess app ever since I started programming during my undergrad years and I'm ecstatic to live that dream everyday that I work on this.
 The development process has taught me that if you keep going until it's done right, the results will be to your great satisfaction.
 I challenged myself to implement every aspect of the project EXACTLY the way I desired no matter how many steps it took.
 The exact same situation applies to the difficult times we are going through right now.
 They will last a while but if we put our minds to getting through this, a brighter future will happen before we know it.  </br>

-As of this update the project (.java) files contain a cumulative 6,069 lines, 21 classes (counting inner & private classes) in 19 files and 3 piece styles(regular, classic, mario)
+As of this update the project (.java) files contain a cumulative 6,069 lines, 21 classes (counting inner or private classes) in 19 files and 3 piece styles(regular, classic, mario)

 # Update September 2020

 I uploaded a few changes to the game.
 I corrected an issue where multiple game windows can open at once.
 The main window can't be used when a settings window or the graveyard is open.
 The time setting for time-enabled games also wasn't working correctly with the AI enabled.
-I fixed the faulty boolean logic in the preceding if statements that control this function
+I fixed the faulty boolean logic in the preceding if statements that control this function.
+During this update, I also removed the TileButton class from this part of the project as this was largely a duplicate of the Tile class.
+Removing this class not only reduced a large number of lines of code but it also seems to have made the game a little smoother.
+The TileButton class will still exist in the repo. as a backup in case I need it for whatever reason.

+In future updates, I plan on seeing what other pieces of code I can reduce.
+This is important as the code should be as simple as possible so I can include algorithms for a more difficult AI, include a resizeable game, etc.

+As of this update the project (.java) files contain a cumulative 5,261 lines, 22 classes (counting inner or private classes) in 17 files and 3 piece styles(regular, classic, mario)